2014 Attendee Ronald Ward

 June 15-19, 2015 | 30.5 general CLE credits plus 1 ethics credit

 You will prepare and try a case, including conducting jury selection, presenting opening statement and closing argument and examining expert and lay witnesses.
-Seasoned and skilled trial attorneys as well as communication specialists will provide feedback and pointers on your performances.
-Also, your presentations will be videoed so that you can benefit from a one-on-one video review with a faculty member.
+Seasoned and skilled trial attorneys as well as communication specialists , in small workshops, will provide individual feedback and pointers on your performances.
+Your presentations will be recorded so that you can benefit from a one-on-one video review with a faculty member.

 Who should attend

-The course is designed for both fledgling practicing lawyers, who are seeking a firm foundation of the finest trial skills through experienced trial lawyers, who want to take their skills to a higher level.
+The course is designed for both beginning and experienced practicing lawyers, who are seeking a firm foundation of the finest trial skills taught by experienced trial lawyers, who will to take their lawyering skills to a higher level.
 The course is also open to a few select law students who have completed their second year and have taken an Evidence course.
 Seattle University Law Students will receive two academic credits for successfully completing the course.

 Topics to be addressed include: